How to Use NEC Table 310.16 for Conductor Ampacity

 - Determine Conductor Material and Load: Are you using copper or aluminum?
 What is the calculated load in amps?
 For example, the load could be a simple appliance where you can calculate amps from the dryer wattage, or a more complex feeder calculation.
 Understanding the specific properties of different materials, such as the difference between standard aluminum and copper-clad aluminum conductors, is also essential.

 - Identify Insulation Temperature Rating: Check the conductor’s insulation type (e.g., THHN, THWN-2, XHHW-2).
 This determines which temperature column (60°C, 75°C, or 90°C conductor rating) to use for your initial ampacity value.
-The high 8 thhn ampacity comes from its 90°C rating.
+The high THHN ampacity comes from its 90°C rating, but remember equipment terminations often limit you to lower columns.

 - Comply with Terminal Temperature Limitations (NEC 110.14(C)): This is one of the most critical and often misunderstood steps in wire sizing NEC.
 NEC 110.14(C) states that the temperature rating associated with the ampacity of a conductor shall not exceed the lowest temperature rating of any connected termination, conductor, or device.
-For circuits rated 100 amps or less, or those using conductors in the 14 AWG through 1 AWG size range, the ampacity must be based on the 60°C column unless the equipment is marked for a higher temperature rating.
-For circuits rated over 100 amps, the 75°C column can generally be used.
-This means even if you use a 90°C wire, you may have to size it based on the 60°C or 75°C ampacity column.
+For circuits rated 100 amps or less, if the equipment termination is not marked for a higher rating you must use the 60°C column; if the equipment is marked for 75°C, the 75°C column may be used.
+For circuits rated over 100 amps, 75°C is commonly used when allowed by equipment markings.
+This means even if a conductor has a 90°C insulation rating, its allowable ampacity for the circuit may need to be taken from a lower column in practice.

-- Select a Potential Conductor Size: Find your load amperage in the appropriate temperature column (as limited by Step 3) and select the corresponding conductor size.
+- Select a Potential Conductor Size: Find your load amperage in the appropriate temperature column (as limited by Step 3) and select the corresponding conductor size from Table 310.16.

 Critical Ampacity Correction and Adjustment Factors